Mark Bridge: Sydney FC

 Bridge scored the third goal in the 3–2 victory of Chinese Super League club Shanghai Shenhua, during the 2011 AFC Champions League keeping Sydney's chances of progressing through to the next round alive.

 Bridge was sent from the field after being given a red card in the opening game of the 2011–12 A-League season against Melbourne Victory, following an altercation in which Bridge struck Victory player Rodrigo Vargas in the throat.
 The match would finish 0–0.

 Bridge asked for and received a mutual termination of his Sydney FC contract on 1 June 2012.

 Western Sydney Wanderers

 On 30 June 2012 it was officially announced he had joined the newly formed Western Sydney Wanderers club.

 On 27 October 2012 Bridge scored the first ever A-League goal for the Western Sydney Wanderers, against Brisbane Roar in the Wanderers fourth game of their inaugural season.

 Bridge scored the Wanderers' first ever hat-trick in the round 16 6–1 thrashing of Adelaide United in their inaugural season.
 Bridge was also the Wanderers' top goalscorer for the 2012–13 A-League season with 11 goals.
 Bridge is also the club's all-time top goalscorer.

+On 25 October 2014 Bridge was part of the Western Sydney Wanderers squad who defeated Al Hilal to win the Asian Champions League.
+Western Sydney Wanderers won the match 1–0 on aggregate to become the first Australian team to win the trophy.
+As champions, Wanderers also earned the right to represent the AFC at the 2014 FIFA Club World Cup in Morocco, entering at the quarter-finals.